 Step 1: Online Application

-- Fill out the online application forms for both the Annapurna Conservation Area Permit (ACAP) and the Manaslu Conservation Area Permit (MCAP) separately.
+- Fill out the online application forms for both the ACAP and MCAP permits separately.

 - Submit the completed online applications to the Director General, Department of Immigration.